apalopta/apalopta/README.md

 I'm a senior developer graduated from Munich UAS (Geodesy & Computer Science).

+Married, two children.

+If there is time left I try to learn new cool stuff.

 ## Job

 - Member of a Scrum team